Lauren-Mercedes/language-click/README.md

 ### End of Game Percentage in Pop-Up

 Percentage of correct answers displayed to show player overall score.
-- tested using the preview and deploayed site logged in dev tools first and then translated to replace inner text.
+- tested using the preview and deployed site logged in dev tools first and then translated to replace inner text.
-- played game numerous times varying amount of correct answers to ensure percentage calculated adapats to scores.
+- played game numerous times varying amount of correct answers to ensure percentage calculated adapts to scores.

 ### API Testing